-Simona Stano (–> website) is a Marie Curie Global Fellow and works as a Post-Doctoral Researcher at the University of Turin (UNITO, Italy) and Visiting Research Scholar at New York University (NYU, US).
+Simona Stano (–> website) is a Marie Curie Global Fellow and works as Tenure Track Assistant Professor at the University of Turin (UNITO, Italy) and Visiting Research Scholar at New York University (NYU, US).

 In recent years, she has also collaborated as researcher and lecturer with a number of international leading institutions (including the University of Toronto, the International Semiotics Institute, Bologna University, Observatorio de la Alimentación, Universitat de Barcelona, etc.).

 Dr. Stano holds a PhD in Sciences of Language and Communication from the University of Turin (UNITO, Italy) and a PhD in Communication Sciences from the University of Lugano (USI, Switzerland).

 Her research focuses mainly on semiotics of culture, food semiotics, corporeality and communication studies, and on such topics she has published several papers, chapters of books, edited volumes (including special issues of top semiotic journals such as Semiotica and Lexia) and two monographs (Eating the Other.
 Translations of the Culinary Codes, 2015; I sensi del cibo.
 Elementi di semiotica dell’alimentazione, 2018).